flomesh-io/flomesh-bookinfo-demo/readme.md

 # Deploy to Kubernetes/K3s & Test

 ## Deploy
-All the deployment YAMLs are in the [kubernetes](kubernetes/) folder.
+All YAMLs are in the [kubernetes](kubernetes/) folder.

-First of All, create a ProxyProfile for the demo.
-A ProxyProfile defines the configuration and route rules for the PIPY sidecar, please see [proxy-profile.yaml](kubernetes/proxy-profile.yaml) for more details.
+**First of All**, create a ProxyProfile for the demo.
+A ProxyProfile defines the configuration and routing rules for the PIPY sidecar, please see [proxy-profile.yaml](kubernetes/proxy-profile.yaml) for more details.
 ```shell
 kubectl apply -f proxy-profile.yaml
 ```